Vitis installation

 sudo apt install ./libidn11_1.33-2.2ubuntu2_amd64.deb

-If you happen to have two cmake version within your XILINX library after load the Vitis.
+If you happen to have two cmake versions within your XILINX library after loading the Vitis.
 With the issue as cmake version issue: CMake Error at CMakeLists.txt:4 (cmake_minimum_required): CMake 3.5.0 or higher is required.
 You are running version 3.3.2 You can check by

 which cmake